Shared Links

 - You can only select groups that have Permission Setting set to Admins Only.
 For details, see Creating and managing groups.

 - You can enter up to 100 names/email addresses and up to 100 groups.
-If you want to enable or disable more, you’ll have to enable or disable template publication for the entire organization.
+If you want to enable or disable more, enable or disable template publication for the entire organization.

 - You can only select groups that have Permission Setting set to Admins Only.
 For details, see Creating and managing groups.